sosandroid/FRAM_MB85RC_I2C/README.md

 - Rework the debug mode

 ## Credits ##
-- [Kevin Townsend](https://github.com/microbuilder) who wrote the very first [Adafruit Lib](https://github.com/adafruit/Adafruit_FRAM_I2C) which this one is forked from
+- [Kevin Townsend](https://github.com/microbuilder) who wrote the very first [Adafruit Lib](https://github.com/adafruit/Adafruit_FRAM_I2C) of which this one is forked from